Crete's Culinary Sanctuaries

 dakos bread and lots of olives.

-Spring (March – May): Easter, lamb on the spit, cheese making, treks in the countryside to
+Spring (March – May): Easter, lamb on the spit, cheese making, treks in the countryside

-chamomile.
+dandelions and chamomile.

 Culinary Highlights: Lamb, fresh sheep's milk cheese curd (malakos), fresh soft cheese